Can you point to any particular book and say it made a significant impact on your preaching?

 That’s right.

-The single biggest factor to growing your weekly attendance is the ability to deliver memorable and engaging sermons week-after-week.
+The single biggest factor in growing your weekly attendance is the ability to deliver memorable and engaging sermons week after week.

 That’s why investing in yourself as a preacher is the best thing you can do to unlock the growth potential of your church.